 The West African Network of Central Authorities and Prosecutors (WACAP), established in May 2013, is a network of focal points of the 15 countries of the Economic Community of West African States (ECOWAS): Benin, Burkina Faso, Cabo Verde, Côte d’Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, Togo, plus Mauritania and Chad.
 Visit our official website on https://www.wacapnet.com/.

-The Judicial Cooperation for Central Asia and Southern Caucasus (CASC) includes 8 countries from Central Asia and Southern Caucasus: Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
-CASC network is currently in the process of adopting new ways of boosting its operationality and will soon submit the final revision of Terms of Reference.
-This region is challenged by the illicit trade of opiates stemming from Afghanistan.
-Our Programme seeks to address drug trafficking-related crime and build solid and reliable networks of criminal justice practitioners.
-Download the report on Afghan Opiate Trafficking Along the Northern Route.
+The Judicial Cooperation Network for Central Asia and Southern Caucasus (CASC) includes 8 countries from Central Asia and Southern Caucasus: Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
+Our program seeks to address drug trafficking-related crime and to facilitate a platform for the inter-regional judicial cooperation.